chrischaney3/green_project/README.md

 - Where is the highest concentration of charging stations?

 ## Analysis
+The Flask Powered API used a sqlite database created from a csv file for each year analyzed (2012, 2014, 2021) to:
+- Return a JSON representation of the different fueling station types
+- Return a JSON representation of the station names
+- Query the cities in each state that have electric vehicle charging stations
+- Get a count of all the charging stations in each state
+- Query the accessibility of each station by counting the amount of public, private, planned, and univailable charging stations

 ## Conclusion
 There has been a lot of growth in the amount of alternative fueling stations throughout the United States from 2012 to 2021.
 All 50 states do have alternative fueling stations.
-The highest concentration of charging stations is in
+The highest concentration of charging stations is in California, which went from 1,421 stations in 2012 to 14,963 in 2021, however California also has the most electric vehicles per capita.
+There more public charging stations than private, however we were not able to visualize where the majority of private versus public stations are located.

 ## Citation
 Alternative fuels and advanced vehicles.
 Alternative Fuels Data Center: Alternative Fuels and Advanced Vehicles. (n.d.).
 Retrieved April 6, 2023, from https://afdc.energy.gov/fuels/